-Once received by the claims administrator, your claim will be processed according to the plan provisions, the guidelines used by the claims administrator and the claim coding submitted by the provider.
+Once received by the claims administrator, your claim will be processed according to the Plan provisions, the guidelines used by the claims administrator and the claim coding submitted by the provider.

-Claims Review Timeline Claim Type When you will be notified of a determination Determination extension period Deadline to supply more information Pre-service Within 15 calendar days of claim receipt (unless the claims administrator requests an extension or further information) One period of up to 15 calendar days 45 calendar days from the date you receive the request notice Pre-service (urgent care) Within 72 hours of claim receipt, or If more information is needed, within 48 hours of the earlier of: (a) the date the claims administrator receives the requested information, or (b) your original deadline to provide more information None permitted 48 hours from the time of request (Note: The claims administrator has 24 hours after receiving your claim to request more information.)
+Claims Review w Timeline Claim Type 1 When you will be notified of a determination Determination extension period Deadline to supply more information Pre-service Within 15 calendar days of claim receipt (unless the claims administrator requests an extension or further information) One period of up to 15 calendar days 45 calendar days from the date you receive the request notice Pre-service (urgent care) Within 72 hours of claim receipt, or If more information is needed, within 48 hours of the earlier of: (a) the date the claims administrator receives the requested information, or (b) your original deadline to provide more information None permitted 48 hours from the time of request (Note: The claims administrator has 24 hours after receiving your claim to request more information.)
 Concurrent care (extension of treatment) Within 15 calendar days of claim receipt (unless the administrator requests an extension or more information) One period of up to 15 calendar days 45 calendar days from the date you receive the request notice Concurrent care (urgent care) Within 24 hours (if your claim is received 24 hours before the prescribed treatment period or number of treatments expires) None permitted 48 hours from the time of request.
 (Note: The claims administrator has 24 hours after receiving your claim to request more information.)

-Claims Review Timeline Claim Type When you will be notified of a determination Determination extension period Deadline to supply more information Post-service Within 30 calendar days of claim receipt (unless the claims administrator needs an extension or more information) One period of up to 15 calendar days 45 calendar days from the request notice receipt date
+Post-service Within 30 calendar days of claim receipt (unless the claims administrator needs an extension or more information) One period of up to 15 calendar days 45 calendar days from the request notice receipt date

-&lt;sup>1 You have 12 months from the date you received a service or purchased a supply to file a claim for benefits for that service or supply.
+1 You have 12 months from the date you received a service or purchased a supply to file a claim for benefits for that service or supply.